 The Trust consists of six Quaker Trustees who meet twice a year to consider grant submissions.

 After teaching in Singapore with Voluntary Service Overseas, Elizabeth worked in several schools and colleges in England, concentrating latterly on English language and study skills for adults.
-For Quakers she has served on various committees, tutored courses and served as a trustee.
-She currently works part time as a volunteer on a development project of her own devising in Rwanda.
+For Quakers she has served on various committees, tutored courses and serves as a trustee.
+She worked part time for several years on a development project of her own devising in Rwanda.
 Elizabeth is a member of London West Area Quaker Meeting.